ipaleka/algodjango/media/blog-post.md

 # Create and sign a transaction on the Algorand blockchain

-[Algorand](https://developer.algorand.org/docs/reference/transactions/) and [Python Algorand SDK](https://py-algorand-sdk.readthedocs.io/en/latest/algosdk/transaction.html) allow you to change various arguments in the transactions creating process according to your needs, We'll be using the suggested parameters by Algorand SDK for the purpose of this tutorial.
+[Algorand](https://developer.algorand.org/docs/reference/transactions/) and [Python Algorand SDK](https://py-algorand-sdk.readthedocs.io/en/latest/algosdk/transaction.html) allow you to change various arguments in the transactions creating process according to your needs, We'll be using the suggested parameters by Algorand SDK for the purpose of this project.

 `mainapp\helpers.py`